Hortensia Saga: Manga

-A manga adaptation illustrated by Pon Jea and Seiji began serialization in Media Factory's seinen manga magazine Monthly Comic Alive on March 27, 2020.
+A manga adaptation illustrated by Pon Jea and Seiji was serialized in Media Factory's seinen manga magazine Monthly Comic Alive from March 27 to November 27, 2020.

-Volume list
+Volumes

 Anime

 An anime television series adaptation by Liden Films was announced on December 28, 2019.
 The series was directed by Yasuto Nishikata and written by Rintarō Ikeda, with character designs by Takayuki Onoda and music by Zenta.
 It aired from January 7 to March 25, 2021.
 The opening theme is "LEADER" performed by MY FIRST STORY.
 Mafumafu performed the first ending theme "Night Dream and Daydream" (夜想と白昼夢, Yasō to Hakuchūmu) from Episodes 1–7 and 9–12, while Yui Horie performed the second ending theme "VEIL" for Episode 8 as her character Mariel D'Hortensia.

 Funimation licensed the series and streamed it on its website in North America and the British Isles, in Europe through Wakanim, and in Australia and New Zealand through AnimeLab.
 On October 29, 2021, Funimation announced the series would receive an English dub, which premiered the following day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 In Southeast Asia, Muse Communication has licensed the series and streamed it on Bilibili.